Ibrahim Traoré: Relations with other African states

 In February 2023, Traoré's government expressed support for a federation with Mali and both invited Niger.
 All three countries are under military leadership and, if they were to become a union, would be the largest country ruled by military junta.
 In July 2024, the three countries formed the Alliance of Sahel States.

-Shift away from France
+Relations with France

 In February 2023, Traoré's government expelled French forces from Burkina Faso assisting in fighting the local insurgency.
 He subsequently declared that his nation wanted to "look at other horizons, because we want win-win partnerships", supporting the diversification of Burkina Faso's international partnerships.
 To replace French military support, Traoré forged closer ties to Turkey and Russia.